Symatem/Documentation/Transport/Ontology.md

     - Ordered containers like arrays would not generate any overhead
     - Values gain a special role and this is thus asymmetric
     - Would be inconsistent with the rest of the model in which all Triples are an unordered set
-- Natural order (We use this option)
+- Natural order
-    - Order has to be represented using Triples, thus generating overhead but can be applied only when needed
+    - Order has to be represented using Triples, thus generating overhead but only for sequences
     - Search indices can be optimized
+- Virtualized Index Attributes (We use this option)
+    - Stays consistent with the rest of the model
+    - Can be optimized internally (no overhead)
+    - Limited by the available Symbols

 ### Referencing triples
 - Triple-ID: Just store a reference to an existing Triple